The degree-restricted random process is far from uniform: Switching results: deferred proofs

 \subsection{Switching of edge-sequences: proof of \refL{completeswitch}}

 For an edge-sequence~$\sigma \in \Pi_G$ of~$G$, recall that the definition~\eqref{def:Zsigma} of the probability parameter~$Z(\sigma)$ is

 where $\Gamma_i=\Gamma_i(\sigma)$ denotes the number of unsaturated vertices after adding the first~$i$ edges of the edge-sequence~$\sigma$.
-To prove the switching result \refL{completeswitch}, we will analyze how the denominators~$\Gamma_i(\Gamma_i-1)$ differ between the edge-sequences~$\sigma, \osigma, \sigma', \osigma'$.
-A close inspection of these transformations reveals that $A, B, X, Y$ are the only vertices whose saturation steps might differ between~$\sigma, \osigma, \sigma', \osigma'$, so our analysis reduces to tracking when~$A, B, X, Y$ saturate in these~edge-sequences (recall that $A, B, X, Y$ denote the vertices that contain the points $a,b,x,y$). \begin{proof}[Proof of \refL{completeswitch}] For the sake of analysis we henceforth (without loss of generality) assume that~$\sigma(ab) < \sigma(xy)$ and $t_a \le t_b$ hold.
-A key observation is that the transformations~$\sigma, \osigma, \sigma', \osigma'$ leave~$t_a, t_b, t_x, t_y$ as defined around~\eqref{def:ta} unchanged, i.e., they are the same for all these four edge-sequences.
-With foresight, we now set
+To prove the switching result \refL{completeswitch} (which is at the heart of our approach), we will analyze how the denominators~$\Gamma_i(\Gamma_i-1)$ differ between the edge-sequences~$\sigma, \osigma, \sigma', \osigma'$.
+A close inspection of these transformations reveals that $A, B, X, Y$ are the only vertices whose saturation steps might differ between~$\sigma, \osigma, \sigma', \osigma'$, so our analysis reduces to tracking when~$A, B, X, Y$ saturate in these~edge-sequences (recall that $A, B, X, Y$ denote the vertices that contain the points $a,b,x,y$). \begin{proof}[Proof of \refL{completeswitch}] Recall from \refO{fact:switch}~\ref{13:2} that the steps~$t_a, t_b, t_x, t_y$ defined around~\eqref{def:ta} are the same for all the four edge-sequences~$\sigma, \osigma, \sigma', \osigma'$.
+Note that, without loss of generality, we may henceforth assume that ${\sigma(ab) < \sigma(xy)}$ holds: indeed, part~\ref{completeswitch:2} is otherwise vacuous, and for part~\ref{completeswitch:1} we can otherwise exchange the role of $\sigma$ and $\ov{\sigma}$ (which swaps the order of $\sigma(ab)$ and $\sigma(xy)$, and also exchanges the roles of $\sigma'$ and $\ov{\sigma'}$ by Observation~\ref{fact:switch}).
+Our upcoming estimates formally use a case distinction depending on whether $t_a \le t_b$ or $t_b \le t_a$ holds.
+Both cases can be handled by the same argument (with routine notational changes), so we shall henceforth only consider the case where $t_a \le t_b$~holds.

+Recall that $\G_i(\s)$ is defined to be the number of unsaturated vertices {\em after} the addition of edge $i$.
+Thus, if a vertex $v$ becomes saturated with the addition of edge $uv$ then $v$ is {\em not} counted in $\G_i(\s)$ for $i=\s(uv)$.
+For example, if $\sigma(ab)<t_a$ then $a$ is not counted in $\G_{t_a}(\s)$.